Temporary Event Notices

 - Personal Licence holders may give up to 50 per year (including up to 10 late temporary event notices)

-- If you don't hold a Personal Licence holders may give up to 5 notices per year (including up to two late temporary event notices)
+- If you do not hold a Personal Licence holders may give up to 5 notices per year (including up to two late temporary event notices)

 - Each event may last no more than 168 hours (7 days)